Apurva-3003/Micro-Bit_Home/README.md

 # Micro-Bit_Home
-A Simple Website Which Connects With Micro-Bit via Bluetooth
+A Simple Website Which Connects a Simple Website with Micro-Bit via Bluetooth